AdamRzem/hakaton2025/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+HOW TO RUN

+We used prisma postgres dev server started by: npx prisma dev
+Then: npx prisma db push
+The backend is in backend/index.ts.
+To run: bun run index.ts Remember to set app/utils/trpc.ts to the adress of your backend server e.x "http://192.168.0.16:3000/trpc", do the same in utils/trpc.ts (outside the app folder)
+Expo dev server: npx expo start
+We used Expo Go, a mobile app that you can install on ypur phone via Google Store